plone/training/gatsby/pages.rst

 Pages can be considered similar to HTML documents in a basic website as they behave that way, but here, internally they are React components instead with way more functionality and can even be dynamically generated.

-If we see the file structure of our `hello-world` project, we can see that there is a `pages` folder with some js files:
+If we see the file structure of our `hello-world` project, we can see that there is a `pages` folder with some JavaScript files:

 .. code-block:: console